Drop the upbeat: Salmon Arm Secondary grad to launch single featuring Afroman - Salmon Arm Observer

 Kyle Fortch has transformed his once forgotten beat into a song he hopes buoys listeners.

 The recording artist and former Shuswap resident is stoked for February 12 when his latest song, Dance All Night is set to drop via an aggressive TikTok campaign.
-Joining Fortch on the song are Ryan Curtis, aka JOSEPH, and Grammy nominated and platinum selling artist Afroman (Joseph Foreman).
+Joining Fortch on the song are JOSEPH, and Grammy nominated and platinum selling artist Afroman (Joseph Foreman).

 ”I think this song is a really happy song that people are going to enjoy in this current time in the world,” said Fortch, who is currently residing in Calgary.
 “People can’t exactly go out and dance to it right now, and it’s just kind of an uplifting mood thing.”

 Fortch describes the single as having an upbeat 50’s dance vibe.
-He said created the original beat to it about three years ago, and came across it after starting up a TikTok presence early on during the pandemic.
+He had the idea for the beat about three years ago, and rediscovered it after starting up a TikTok presence early on during the pandemic.

 “So I wrote the hook and I called my aunt immediately and I said, ‘Hey, do these dances make sense, are these from the 50s?’
 And immediately she replied, ‘How old do you think I am?’”

-Later, Fortch was able to bring Curtis on board, followed by Afroman, known for hits Colt 45, Crazy Rap and Because I Got High.
+Later, Fortch was able to bring JOSEPH on board, followed by Afroman, known for hits Colt 45, Crazy Rap and Because I Got High.

 “I commented on a post (on Instagram), he messaged me and then we started texting back and forth and we worked out a deal and it was done,” said Fortch.
 “It’s funny because he talks exactly like how he raps in those songs.
 He forgot to text me back one time and when he did text me, it was, ‘Oh, sorry, I meant to text you back but then I got high.’
 It was amazing.”